-• Related Facilities Agreement: NSTAR / Ocean State Power (ER22-1675)
+Related Facilities Agreement: NSTAR / Ocean State Power (ER22-1675)

-On April 22, 2022, NSTAR filed a Related Facilities Agreement ("RFA") with Ocean State Power.
-The RFA provides the terms and conditions governing NSTAR's activities regarding, and Ocean State Power's cost responsibility for, a replacement disconnect switch and associated equipment located at NSTAR's West Walpole
+On June 14, 2022, the FERC accepted NSTAR's Related Facilities Agreement ("RFA") with Ocean State Power.
+The RFA provides the terms and conditions governing NSTAR's activities regarding, and Ocean State Power's cost responsibility for, a replacement disconnect switch and associated equipment located at NSTAR's West Walpole Station #447.
+The RFA was accepted effective as of April 23, 2022, as requested.
+Unless the June 14 order is challenged, this proceeding will be concluded.
+If you have any questions concerning this matter, please contact Pat Gerity (pmgerity@daypitney.com; 860-275-0533).